-We explored these topics with several of our customers at our Pure//Accelerate® Digital conference.
-One customer was Martin Littman, chief technology and information security officer at Kelsey-Seybold Clinic.
+We explored these topics with customers at our Pure//Accelerate® Digital conference.
+One was Martin Littman, chief technology and information security officer at Kelsey-Seybold Clinic.
 Littman helped build a world-class infrastructure for Kelsey-Seybold Clinic based on Pure Storage® FlashBlade® to ensure medical records and data are always available to the healthcare workers who support the patients of this large, multi-specialty clinic system serving the Houston area.

 AS: As you think about ransomware and other threats that might affect your environment, how does a data protection strategy play into your overall plan?